Part of being human is feeling that deeply seated need to be loved.

 That doesn’t sound like any partner you’d want in a relationship, now does it?

 The only problem is that you won’t know these things about this person until your relationship is well underway.
+This is especially the cause of they’re a covert narcissist.

 What might poke its ugly head up from time to time and seem like just a passing flare, will eventually become the norm in the relationship and slowly you’ll find yourself being broken down by what this person is doing to you.